Lazar Kaganovich: Moscow Metro

-On June 15, 1931, at the Plenum of the Central Committee of the All-Union Communist Party (Bolsheviks), after a report by the first secretary of the Moscow City Party Committee, Lazar Kaganovich, a decision was made to build the Moscow metro to improve the transport situation in the city and partially relieve tram lines.

 In the 1930s, Kaganovich – along with project managers Ivan Kuznetsov and, later Isaac Segal – organized and led the building of the first Soviet underground rapid-transport system, the Moscow Metro, known as Metropoliten imeni L.M.
 Kaganovicha after him until 1955.
+The decision to construct the metro was made at a plenum of the Central Committee on June 15, 1931, after a report by Kaganovich.

 On October 15, 1941, L. M. Kaganovich received an order to close the Moscow Metro, and within three hours to prepare proposals for its destruction, as a strategically important object.
 The metro was supposed to be destroyed, and the remaining cars and equipment removed.
 On the morning of October 16, 1941, on the day of the panic in Moscow, the metro was not opened for the first time.
 It was the only day in the history of the Moscow metro when it did not work.
 By evening, the order to destroy the metro was canceled.

 In 1955, after the death of Stalin, the Moscow Metro was renamed to no longer include Kaganovich's name.